 - Hydrops - acute corneal oedema may arise in a number of conditions such as keratoconus.

-- Cerebrovascular disease usually causes visual disturbance in both eyes but should be considered when a patient presents with unilateral blurred vision.
+- Cerebrovascular disease - this usually causes visual disturbance in both eyes but should be considered when a patient presents with unilateral blurred vision.

-- Giant cell arteritis (temporal arteritis) - see 'Unilateral, sudden and painful', above - may be associated with a painful or tender head but the eye is not usually painful.
+- Giant cell arteritis (temporal arteritis) - may be associated with a painful or tender head but the eye is not usually painful.
 There is usually progressive but rapid unilateral loss of vision rather than a complaint of blurred vision.

 - Papilloedema - optic disc swelling secondary to raised intracranial pressure may give rise to headache rather than eye pain.
 Visual abnormalities tend to be transient initially.